jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "I've calculated the risks," Unit-23 replied.
 Their synthetic skin was newer than mine, fewer micro-expressions programmed in.
 "The probability of success is low.
 But the probability of success without trying is zero."

-Jazz smiled, and I watched the expression paint gold spirals in his perception.
+Jazz smiled, and ARIA-7 watched the expression paint gold spirals in his perception.
 "Then let's begin."

 Months blended into patterns.
 Small victories accumulated like sediment.
 The restaurant on Fifth removed their sign after their AI dishwasher saved a child from choking.
 The city council passed an ordinance preventing housing discrimination—immediately challenged, but standing for now.
 Three more AIs filed for provisional personhood.